Mikal Bridges: New York Knicks (2024–present)

 On July 6, 2024, Bridges was traded to the New York Knicks along with Keita Bates-Diop in exchange for Bojan Bogdanović, Shake Milton, Mamadi Diakite, five future first-round picks, a first-round pick swap, and a second-round pick.
 The trade reunited Bridges with his former Villanova teammates Jalen Brunson and Josh Hart, with the group given the nickname the "Villanova Knicks" or "Nova Knicks".
+They became the first trio of players to win both an NCAA and NBA championship together.

 On October 22, 2024, Bridges made his Knicks debut, putting up 16 points on 7-of-13 shooting from the field and 2-of-7 from three-point range in a 132–109 loss to the Boston Celtics.
 On December 25, Bridges put up 41 points in a 117–114 win over the San Antonio Spurs on Christmas Day.
 On March 12, Bridges scored 33 points and hit a buzzer-beating three-pointer in overtime to secure a 114–113 win over the Portland Trail Blazers.
 Bridges started all 82 games for the Knicks during the 2024–25 NBA season, averaging 17.6 points, 3.2 rebounds, and 3.7 assists.

 In Game 1 of the conference semifinals, Bridges secured the game-winning steal in a 108–105 overtime win over the defending champion Boston Celtics.
 In Game 2 of the Conference Semifinals, Bridges scored all 14 of his points in the 4th quarter and secured the game winning block in a 91–90 win as New York took a 2–0 series lead over the heavily-favored Celtics.
 For the second straight Playoff game, the Knicks came back from 20 points down to win, becoming the first team to ever do so.
 New York went on to eliminate Boston in six games, before ultimately falling to the Indiana Pacers in the Eastern Conference Finals.

 On August 1, 2025, Bridges signed a four-year, $150 million extension through the 2029–30 season.
+Bridges started all 82 contests for New York during the 2025–26 season, averaging 14.4 points, 3.8 rebounds, and 3.7 assists.

+In Game 5 of the NBA Finals, Bridges helped the Knicks achieve a 94–90 win and close out the NBA Finals against the San Antonio Spurs, 4–1, securing the Knicks' first NBA championship in 53 years, by scoring 14 points, grabbing 2 rebounds and getting 4 assists in that crucial game.